Zohara: Career

-In 2017 Zohara became the lead singer of the British band ‘Oi Va Voi’.
+In 2017, Zohara became the lead singer of the British band Oi Va Voi.
 Their album Memory Drop was released by V2 in 2018, to critical acclaim, and was featured in The Guardian, Evening Standard and Songlines.
 The band appeared on The Tom Robinson Show (BBC 6 Music), Clive Anderson (BBC 4), the Dutch TV show Nijverheid, and sold out both of their London shows at Omeara and Islington Assembly Hall.
 They finished 2018 touring in Germany, Holland, Russia, Turkey, and Israel.
 In 2019, Zohara performed at The Royal Academy of Arts as part of Anthony Gormley's exhibition, headlined The Shacklewell Arms, supported Audiobooks at Electrowerkz and Paper Dress Vintage, and continued touring Europe as the lead singer of Oi Va Voi.

-In 2020, Zohara signed to Studio Bruxo, established by sound artist David Wrench who worked with artists such as Frank Ocean, Caribou, Glass Animals, Arlo Parks, Manics, Goldfrapp, David Byrne, Erasure, XX, FKA Twigs, Sampha, and Jungle.
+In 2020, Zohara signed to Studio Bruxo, established by sound artist David Wrench, who has worked with artists such as Frank Ocean, Caribou, Glass Animals, Arlo Parks, Manics, Goldfrapp, David Byrne, Erasure, XX, FKA Twigs, Sampha and Jungle.

+In 2023, she released the single "Intro" on the London label Slow Dance, as part of their yearly compilation.
+Hard of Hearing Magazine wrote: "Also subtly ear-catching is Zohara, an incredibly exciting artist and producer.
+Her piece ‘Intro’ has something of mallwave about it but broadens its scope in drawing on Middle Eastern influences and the artist’s jazz background."

+In 2024, Zohara released her second solo album Welcoming the Golden Age.
+Five singles were issued from the album, three of them via Studio Bruxo: "Sing a Song", "Curly" and "Ballad21".

+In 2025, Zohara released three singles: "Thanks God the Russians Came", "I Didn't Have a Brat Summer" and a cover of Björk's "Jóga".
+Indie Underrated wrote of "I Didn't Have a Brat Summer": "Her voice is dramatic and emotive, with phrasing that showcases a heavy jazz influence.
+Sounding almost like a show tune written for the dance floor.
+The gloriously ironic video encompasses the song’s theme."
+The Wild Is Calling described the single as "a fun psychedelic trip… stylistically we think it connects with artists like Björk and FKA Twigs.
+It’s really smart pop."

+Her cover of Björk’s "Jóga" received international press attention, including: